makersacademy/airport_challenge/README.md

 Summary
 ---------

 * Created Airport, Plane and Weather classes.
-100% tested each and passed feature tests
+100% tested and passed feature tests

 ######Airport
 * Airports store Planes in an array.
 Custom capacity can be set when creating a new Airport, default is 10.